-There’s just something uniquely wholesome about the British Countryside, a holistic quality that renders it incomparable to anywhere else.
-The Peak District is one of our many treasured expanses, originally England’s first ever National Park thanks to its awe-inspiring raw beauty.
+There’s something uniquely wholesome about the British Countryside, a holistic quality that renders it incomparable.
+The Peak District is one of our many treasured expanses; originally England’s first ever National Park thanks to its awe-inspiring raw beauty.

-The quaint landscape cradles cosy country houses and impressive heritage sites made for a sleepy weekends away, scenic walks along the public footpaths, peddling along the cycle trails, rock climbing and even caving.
+The quaint landscape cradles cosy country houses and impressive heritage sites made for sleepy weekends away, scenic walks along public footpaths, peddling between sunsets, rock climbing and even caving.

-Around four hours after stocking up on plenty of nourishment for the road trip up from London, we made our way through the mystical November fog that shrouded the peak of our destination.
+Around four hours after stocking up on goods for the road trip from London, we made our way through the mystical November fog that shrouded the peak of our destination.
 Rolling across the gravel into a magical, dimly lit hideaway, we were given a warm welcome at reception by the lovely Jo, who handed us the keys to our nest for the weekend.

 Haddon Grove Farm Cottages is an award-winning hamlet of luxury cottage accommodation situated just outside the historic market town of Bakewell, in the heart of the beautiful Peak District National park.